Skip to content

 def message_handler_impl(topic, message):

-# Actual message handling function here
+# Actual message handler function here

 # Assume a division by zero error occurs here